Commencement

 6 months in Bolivia and

-traveling around South America I ended up in Washington
+traveling around South America I ended up in Washington DC working for a US

 A